matrix-org/matrix-spec-proposals/proposals/4149-media-repo-csp-directives.md

 ## Dependencies

-This MSC builds on the understanding and practices outlined in [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702), which disallows the use of certain media types, such as PDFs.
+This MSC builds on the understanding and practices outlined in [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702), which recommends against the use of certain media types, such as PDFs.
 There are no other direct dependencies for this proposal.